Wake Not the Dead: Publication

-"Wake Not the Dead" was first published as "Laßt die Todten ruhen: Ein Mährchen von D. Ernst Raupach" ("Let the Dead Rest: A Fairy Story by D. Ernst Raupach") in Minerva magazine in 1823.
+"Wake Not the Dead" was first published as "Laßt die Todten ruhen: Ein Mährchen von D. Ernst Raupach" ('Let the Dead Rest: A Fairy Story by D. Ernst Raupach') in Minerva magazine in 1823.
+Raupach went on to adapt it as a play, which was published as Laßt die Todten ruhen!
+(1826).

 The story was translated into English in the anthology of German stories Popular Tales and Romances of the Northern Nations (1823) as "Wake not the Dead"; this book did not give the names of the authors of the stories or their translators, and though its Preface mentioned a number of German authors (including Ludwig Tieck) Raupach was not among them.
 Though the book's translations were later attributed to a number of people – including Thomas De Quincey, William Henry Leeds, Mr Browning, Mrs Hodgskin, Robert Pearse Gillies, George Soane, and John Bowring – it is not known which of these, if any, was the translator of "Wake Not the Dead".

 This translation was included in the anthology Legends of Terror!
 (1826) under the title "The Bride of the Grave", again without providing any attribution to the author or translator.
 The anonymous editor writes "We have seen several translations, but we think none of them are equal to the one given in the collection of 'Popular Tales and Romances of Northern Nations,' lately published by the German bookseller, Bohte, of Tavistock Street, which we take the liberty of extracting"; none of the other translations mentioned have been identified, though scholar Heide Crawford concludes that this remark demonstrates the story's popularity in England.

-It was reprinted in Charles M. Collins' anthology A Feast of Blood (1967) under the title "Wake not the Dead", where it was incorrectly attributed to Tieck.
+It was reprinted in Charles M. Collins' anthology A Feast of Blood (1967) where it was incorrectly attributed to Tieck.
 This was followed by Peter Haining's anthology Great Tales of Terror from Europe and America (1972), this time printed under the title "The Bride of the Grave", also misattributed to Tieck.
 This incorrect attribution may have been a result of misreading the National Union Catalog entry for Popular Tales and Romances of the Northern Nations (1823), and persisted in the English-speaking world for many years, despite German scholars consistently attributing the work to Raupach.